Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 HAVING country_login_count > 3;
 ```

-##### 2. Print users who are logged in from more than 1 country and write number of countries from which they were logged in
+2. Print users who are logged in from more than 1 country and write number of countries from which they were logged in:

 ```sql
 SELECT sasl_username, COUNT(DISTINCT state_code) AS country_login_count